aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-axis/_index.md

 1. Get the actual major unit scale of the axis.
 1. Get the actual minor unit scale of the axis.

-This sample code—an implementation of the steps above—shows you how to get the required values in Java:
+This sample code—an implementation of the steps above—shows you how to get the required values :

 ```php
   $pres = new Presentation();